Muhammad Raziuddin Siddiqui

-Muhammad Raziuddin Siddiqui (January 8, 1908 – January 8, 1998) was a Pakistan-born American physicist.
+Muhammad Raziuddin Siddiqui, FPAS, NI, HI, SI (Urdu: محمد رضی الدین صدیقی, [rəzɪ.ʊd̪ːiːn sɪˈd̪ːiːqi]; 8 January 1908 – 8 January 1998), also known as Dr. Razi, was a Pakistani theoretical physicist and a mathematician who played a role in Pakistan's education system, and Pakistan's indigenous development of nuclear weapons.
+An educationist and a scientist, Siddiqui established educational research institutes and universities in his country.

+During the 1940s in Europe, he contributed in mathematical physics and worked on general relativity and the theory of relativity, nuclear energy, and quantum gravity.
+He was one of the notable students of Albert Einstein.

+He had been the vice-chancellor of four Pakistani universities, and the first vice-chancellor of Quaid-e-Azam University and served as the Emeritus professor of Physics there until his death in 1998.

 Biography

 Life and education

-Siddiqui was born on 8 January 1908 in the Princely State of Hyderabad Deccan to Mohammed Muzafferuddin Siddiqui and Baratunnisa Begum.
-His family consisted of one elder brother, Mohammed Zakiuddin Siddiqui and two sisters, Abida Begum and Sajida Begum.
-He was the youngest in the family.
+Raziuddin Siddiqui was born on 8 January 1908 in Hyderabad- Deccan, India to Mohammed Muzaffer uddin Siddiqui and Baratunnisa Begum.
+His family consisted of one elder brother, Mohammed Zakiuddin Siddiqui and two sisters, Abida Begum and Sajida Begum, he was the youngest in the family.
 He attended the newly established Osmania University.
 After passing the Rashidia Exams in 1918, Siddiqui completed his matriculation from Osmania University in 1921, and earned a Bachelor of Arts (BA) in mathematics, with distinction, in 1925.
-He was elected a Fellow of the academy of Pakistan Academy of Sciences in 1953.
+Through marriage, he was related to another well-known scientist who played a significant role in Pakistan: Nazir Ahmed.

 Siddiqui in Europe

 Siddiqui was then awarded a scholarship from the Government of the State of Hyderabad to pursue higher studies in United Kingdom where he completed his MA in mathematics, under Paul Dirac from the University of Cambridge in 1928.
 Then, he proceeded further to work for his PhD at the University of Leipzig in Germany (Weimar Republic).

 He studied mathematics and quantum mechanics under Albert Einstein.
 He completed his PhD in theoretical physics, writing a brief research thesis on the Theory of relativity and the nuclear binding energy.
 He did his post doctoral work at the University of Paris, France.